US budget deficit hits record $1.9 trillion so far this year - WTMJ

 WASHINGTON (AP) — The U.S. budget deficit surged to a record of $1.9 trillion for the first seven months of this budget year, bloated by the billions of dollars being spent in coronavirus relief packages.

-In its monthly budget report, the Treasury Department said Wednesday that the shortfall so far this year is 30.3% higher than the $1.48 trillion deficit run up over the same period a year ago.
+The shortfall so far this year is 30.3% higher than the $1.48 trillion deficit run up over the same period a year ago, the Treasury Department said Wednesday in its monthly budget report.

 The oceans of red ink in both years are largely due to the impact of the coronavirus pandemic, which led the government to approve trillions of dollars in relief to cover three rounds of individual payments, extra unemployment benefits and support for small businesses.